wctomb, wctomb_s

 1) If

-is not a null pointer, returns the number of bytes that are contained in the multibyte representation of wc
+s is not a null pointer, returns the number of bytes that are contained in the multibyte representation of wc or -1 if wc is not a valid character.
+If

-is a null pointer, resets its internal conversion state to represent the initial shift state and returns 0 if the current multibyte encoding is not state-dependent (does not use shift sequences) or a non-zero value if the current multibyte encoding is state-dependent (uses shift sequences).2) zero on success, in which case the multibyte representation of
+s is a null pointer, resets its internal conversion state to represent the initial shift state and returns 0 if the current multibyte encoding is not state-dependent (does not use shift sequences) or a non-zero value if the current multibyte encoding is state-dependent (uses shift sequences).2) zero on success, in which case the multibyte representation of

-).
+wc is stored in s and its length is stored in *status, or, if s is null, the shift sequence status is stored in status).
 Non-zero on encoding error or runtime constraint violation, in which case (size_t)-1 is stored in *status.
 The value stored in *status never exceeds MB_CUR_MAX